-In their most recent review, the International Agency for Research on Cancer (IARC) concluded that in addition to mesothelioma and lung cancer there is sufficient evidence that asbestos can cause cancer of the larynx, ovary, pharynx and stomach [note 5].
+In their most recent review, the International Agency for Research on Cancer (IARC) concluded that in addition to mesothelioma and lung cancer there is sufficient evidence that asbestos can cause cancer of the larynx, ovary, pharynx and stomach [6].

-Two of these cancers (larynx and stomach) were already known to be caused by asbestos when the Burden of Occupational Cancer research (www.hse.gov.uk/cancer/research.htm) [note 4] was carried out and so estimates of the current annual number of new cases and deaths are available.
+Two of these cancers (larynx and stomach) were already known to be caused by asbestos when the Burden of Occupational Cancer research (www.hse.gov.uk/cancer/research.htm) [4] was carried out and so estimates of the current annual number of new cases and deaths are available.

-Based on mortality data for 2017-2021 and cancer incidence data for 2015-2019, the current estimated annual number of cases and deaths attributed to past asbestos exposure were:
+Based on mortality data for 2017-2021 and cancer incidence data for 2016-2020, the current estimated annual number of cases and deaths attributed to past asbestos exposure were:

-- for cancer of the larynx: 9 cases and 3 deaths; - for cancer of the stomach: 39 cases and 25 deaths.
+- for cancer of the larynx: 8 cases and 3 deaths; - for cancer of the stomach: 38 cases and 24 deaths.